-The use of Assessment Windows (see Section 3.4 above), fixed assessment times (i.e., no assessment should take longer than one half day in the field), recommended AA sizes, and guidelines for assembling data of varying vintage will help achieve the desired time standards.
+The use of Assessment Windows (see Section 3.4 above), fixed assessment times (i.e., no assessment should take longer than one half day in the field), recommended AA sizes, and guidelines for assembling data of varying vintage will achieve more consistent assessment results.

-To achieve the space standards, each AA for each wetland type should fall within a standard size range that is large enough to incorporate the natural processes of homeostasis that characterize the wetland (see discussion of AA integrity in Section 3.5.2), but small enough to meet the time constraints (see Table 3.7).
+To achieve the spatial standards, each AA for each wetland type should fall within a standard size range that is large enough to incorporate the natural processes of homeostasis that characterize the wetland (see discussion of AA integrity in Section 3.5.2), but small enough to meet the time constraints (see Table 3.7).

-An additional spatial consideration for ambient surveys is that the probability of any wetland being included increases with its size, and weighting CRAM scores for the inclusion probabilities of their associated AAs depends on having a standard AA size range for each wetland type.
+An additional spatial consideration for ambient surveys is that the probability of any wetland within a given area being selected for assessment increases with its size, and weighting CRAM scores for the inclusion probabilities of their associated AAs depends on having a standard AA size range for each wetland type.
+For more information about ambient sampling design go to http://epa.gov/nheerl/arm/designing/design_intro.htm.

-Standardizing the shape of AAs (e.g., having all AAs be circles or squares of fixed size) might increase the ease with which they are delineated, but might also lead to a disregard of features such as water control structures that affect AA integrity.
+Standardizing the shape of AAs (e.g., having all AAs be circles or squares of fixed size) may increase the ease with which they are delineated, but may also lead to a disregard of features such as water control structures that affect AA integrity.
 Standardizing the shapes of AAs is less important than standardizing their sizes.